pearcej/cppds/_sources/Introduction/WhatIsComputerScience.rst

 This is an example of **procedural abstraction**.
 We do not necessarily know how the square root is being calculated, but we know what the function is called and how to use it.
-If we perform the import correctly, we can assume that the function will provide us with the correct results.
-We know that someone implemented a solution to the square root problem but we only need to know how to use it.
+If we perform the import correctly, we can assume that the lbrary is correct and any function using it will provide us with the correct results.
+We know that someone implemented a solution to the square root problem and we only need to know how to use it.
 This is sometimes referred to as a “black box” view of a process.
 We simply describe the interface: the name of the function, what is needed (the parameters), and what will be returned.
 The details are hidden inside